nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-linux.md

 ## Install and configure software

-Before installing .NET Core, we'll need to register the Microsoft key and install required dependencies.
+Before installing .NET Core, we'll need to register the Microsoft key and install the required dependencies.
 This needs to be done once per machine.

 ### Register Microsoft key and feed